Xninety-nine/Capstone_2_Student_data/README.md

-2) In [Loading_cleaning](Loading_Cleaning.ipynb) the data is loaded and features are created to calculate average grades earned by students for the year.
-Absence feature is created to calculate absence as a percent.
-Quick EDA is performed to get a sense of the data set.
-Additionally I create categorical features to label students based on the percentlie of their average grade 'low','average' and 'high'.
-Categorical and object features are also transformed using one-hot encoding to prepare data for modeling.
+2) In [Loading_cleaning](Loading_Cleaning.ipynb) notebook the dataset is loaded and preprocessed.
+New features are created, including the calculation of students' average grades for the year and an absence percentage feature.
+A quick exploratory data analysis (EDA) provides initial insights into the dataset.
+Additionally, categorical labels ('low', 'average', 'high') are assigned to students based on their average grade percentiles.
+Categorical and object-type features are then transformed using one-hot encoding to prepare the data for modeling.

-3) In Exploratory_Data_Analysis
+3) In [Exploratory_Data_Analysis](Exploratory_Data_Analysis.ipynb) I conduct an in-depth analysis of the data, exploring and visualizing distributions for key features like age, absences, and annual grades.
+Additionally, I examine the distribution of grades and interactions between variables, such as family support and study time, as well as the relationship between average grade and time spent studying.

 4) In Preprocessing